supremeimposter/My-Vault/GATE/Linear-Algebra/Gaussian Elimination.md

 ![[Gaussian Elimination-20240504093415651.webp]]

-If the last row has a leading entry i.e. pivot element in the last row, then the system always has a solution, regardless of the last entry.
+If the last row has a leading entry within A i.e. pivot element in the last row, then the system always has a solution, regardless of the last entry.

 ![[Gaussian Elimination-20240504092723507.webp]]